diffblue/gitlab/doc/user/compliance/compliance_report/index.md

 Prerequisites:

-- You must have at least the Owner role for the group.
+- You must have the Owner role for the group.

 To apply a compliance framework to projects in a group: